standardhealth/shr-cli/README.md

 ```

 # Configuration File

-The SHR tools require a configuration file in the path to the SHR specification definitions.
+When using this command-line interface and IG publisher, the general order of operations is as follows:

+1. The command-line interface (CLI) imports SHR definitions that have been written (as in the [shr_spec](https://github.com/standardhealth/shr_spec) repo) and parses them through a text importer.
+2. CLI applies filters, according to the `filterStrategy` (see below).
+3. CLI exports the filtered SHR definitions into desired formats, such as ES6, JSON, FHIR, etc. The exports can be selected through command line options, as explained above.
+4. (separate, optional step) The IG publisher takes the SHR FHIR export and generates an IG from the information in these files, following the `implementationGuide` configuration (see below).

+To control this process, CLI requires a configuration file.
 Configuration files *must* be valid JSON, have at least the `projectName` property, and use the `.json` file extension.
+The configuration file must be located in the path to the SHR specification definitions.

 If a configuration file name is specified using the `-c` command line option, the SHR tools look for a file with this name in the specification definitions directory.
 If it cannot be found or it is an invalid configuration file, an error is returned.
 If no configuration file is specified at startup, the SHR tools look for a file called `config.json` in this directory.
 If it is not found, a default `config.json` file is auto-generated and used.